jaredtritz/jsonsails-readthedocs/source/scripting/quick_reference.rst

 Quick Reference
 ===============

-All in one spot API syntax reference for various enviornments.
+All in one spot API syntax reference for various environments.

 Module HTML
 ^^^^^^^^^^^